thindil/vim-ada/README.md

 This plugin provides a start screen for Vim.
 It provides dynamically created headers or footers and uses configurable lists to show recently used or bookmarked files and persistent sessions.
 All of this can be accessed in a simple to use menu that even allows to open multiple entries at once.
+This plugin wasn't modified.

 ### Syntastic